Francesca M. Kerton: Published work

 Kerton is the co-author of the book Alternative Solvents for Green Chemistry, which is published by the Royal Society for Chemistry.
 She has also authored Fuels, Chemicals and Materials from the Oceans and Aquatic Sources, which is published by Wiley.

 Honours and awards

+Kerton was selected as one of three Canadian Women for the 25 Women in Science 2024 cohort whose research focuses on environmental sustainability.
+This recognition aims to increase the visibility of women researchers and highlights Kerton's research targeting new environmentally-friendly technologies to transform food waste towards achieving a circular economy.
+In 2023, Kerton was the recipient of the Kalev Pugi Award from the Society of Chemical Industry (SCI) Canada Group.
 Kerton received the 2016 Dean's Distinguished Scholar Medal at Memorial University.
 In 2019, Kerton was recognized for her research with the Canadian Green Chemistry and Engineering Award (Individual).
 She was made a Fellow of the Royal Society of Chemistry in 2016.

 Other contributions

 Kerton has served on the interdisciplinary adjudication committee for Canada Research Chairs program and as an evaluator of Fellowship proposals for the Association of Commonwealth Universities Blue Charter.
 She is an associate editor of the journal RSC Sustainability and a member of the editorial advisory board for the journal Reaction Chemistry and Engineering both published by the Royal Society of Chemistry.
 She is a member of the IUPAC committee for Chemistry Research Applied to World Needs (CHEMRAWN) and Chair of this committee since January 2020.
-She is the co-chair for the 27th Annual Green Chemistry and Engineering Conference in 2023.
+She was the co-chair for the 27th Annual Green Chemistry and Engineering Conference in 2023, and will serve as Conference Chair for the 2027 IUPAC | CSC 51st World Chemistry Congress and 54th General Assembly.